 “Ya don’t havta stay wid me.
 I’m shure Vic’d let ya stay wid him.
 When ya gets caught, jist tell ‘em I mades ya come with.”

-He looked bereft.
+He looks bereft.
 “I ain’t leavin’.
-Yer my brother,” and he hugged me.
+Yer my brother,” and he hugs me.

 “Tom & Huck fer ever.”

 “I ain’t lettin’ ya in ta me ever agin,” he winks at me.